 We comply with our obligations under the GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate procedural measures are in place to protect personal data.

 We use your personal data for the following purposes:

-?
-To enable us to provide a service or fulfill a booking, order, service or contract
+To enable us to provide a service or fulfil a booking, order, service or contract